pnellesen/python_nanodegree/README.md

-# python_nanodegree
-Repository for files/code used in the Udacity AI Programming with Python Nanodegree Includes all files necessary for the 2 Final Projects:
-  1. Jupyter Notebook for Image Classifier
-  2. Python scripts for the Image Classifier Appplication
+# AI Programming with Python Project

+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.